 The obverse design of the Peace Dollar features the head of Liberty, facing left.
 According to Francisci, the image of Liberty was based on his wife Terea Cafarelli.
 Liberty is shown wearing a radiate crown, with her hair lightly bound and several locks flowing in the wind.
 The inscription “LIBERTY” appears above, and the date appears below.
 The motto “IN GOD WE TRUST” is in a straight line, interrupted by Liberty’s neck.

 The reverse design of the coin features an eagle perched on a rock, facing right.
 An olive branch is clasped in the eagle’s talons and rays of sunlight emanate from the lower right.
 The initial design created by Francisci had featured an eagle breaking a sword to symbolize the end of war through the destruction of its implement.
 Concern that the symbolism might be misinterpreted had prompted the Mint to alter the design.
 The inscriptions “UNITED STATES OF AMERICA” and “E PLURIBUS UNUM” appear above the eagle in concentric arcs.
 The word “PEACE” appears at the base of the coin.
 The denomination ONE DOLLAR appears in a straight line, with the words split by the eagle.

-Production levels were generally high for the initial years of the series, as the United States Mint struck new silver dollars to replace those melted under the Pittman Act.
-The mintage levels dropped to the low level for the series with the 1928 Peace Dollar, when the last of the required coins had been produced.
-No silver dollars were struck for the following six years.
-The denomination made a brief come back in 1934 and 1935, which would be the final two years that silver dollars were struck for circulation.
+Production levels were generally high for the initial years of the Peace Dollar series, as the United States Mint was required to strike new silver dollars to replace those melted under the Pittman Act.
+Production came to an abrupt halt for the 1928 Peace Dollar, when the last of the required coins had been produced.
+No silver dollars would be struck for the following five years.
+In 1934 and 1935, Peace Dollars were once again produced in small quantities, representing the final two years that silver dollars would be struck and released for circulation.